Explore Status and Quality of Testing Activities Using the Model Testing Dashboard

 Explore Testing Artifacts and Metrics for a Project

 Open the project that contains the models and testing artifacts.
-For this example, at the command line, type
+For this example, in the MATLAB® Command Window, enter:

-To open the Model Testing Dashboard, use one of these approaches:
+Open the Model Testing Dashboard by using one of these approaches:

 On the Project tab, click Model Testing Dashboard.